itspladd/itspladd.github.io/_portfolio/2021-06-05-inquizitor.md

 ## What I'm Proud Of

 <!-- What am I particularly happy about from this project? -->
+As you might be able to tell from the previous section, I'm really pleased with the functions I created early on; they made it much, much easier to implement more complex behavior later.
+I was also proud of the overall code structure and organization on the backend, with all of the database helper functions split into different files and bundled wherever they were needed.

+I'm also really happy with how well Reggi and I collaborated.
+As I developed backend routes and data and she developed the front-end requests, design, and UI, we were in constant communication.
+On more than one occasion, she would complete a frontend implementation at almost the same time as me completing the backend route.
+This meant that we were able to "join" the two pieces easily and see the fully-working feature!

 ## Known Issues

 <!-- Optional: what needs to be addressed? -->
+Currently, InquizitorApp works just fine for its core purposes!
+We're missing a couple of our stretch features, such as additional study tools and more extensive profile customization; but as far as the user experience goes, the application is complete as-is!

+On the backend specifically, I know I can improve the way quizzes are added to the database.
+Currently, there's a separate SQL query for each quiz, question, and answer, resulting in a LOT of queries to add a single quiz.
+There's definitely room for improvement!